snandasena/path-planning/README.md

 ```

-Following steps were followed to implement a path planning solution.
+The following steps were followed to implement a path planning solution.

 ##### Step01
-Added simulator incommig `x,y` coordinates and updated previusly used some `x,y` points using a double ended queue(`deque`).
+Added simulator incoming `x,y` coordinates and updated previously used some `x,y` points using a double-ended queue(`deque`).

 ```cpp
 void PathPlanner::updateTrajectoryHistory(const path_planning::SimulatorRequest &simReqData)